(See also: PCI Compliance FAQs)

 - Card Compromise Assistance Plan (CCAP) monthly fee: Optional if compliant and required if non-compliant.

-Can I get a refund for the annual PCI DSS compliance fee?
+Can I get a refund for a PCI DSS compliance fee?

 The PCI DSS compliance fee is non-refundable.
-It is on your Merchant Agreement and all merchants are charged this fee annually.
-This is for the previous year of processing, you are not paying for the new year.
+It is on your Merchant Agreement and all merchants are charged this fee monthly.

-What if I forgot my SysNet portal password?
+What if I forgot my Aperia portal password?

-First try to find your credential email from SysNet, select the link for the SysNet portal from the email, and then follow the instructions.
+First try to find your credential email from Aperia, select the link for the Aperia portal from the email, and then follow the instructions.
 The credential email has a link with an auto-generated password that you must change and answer security questions.
-If that does not work, call merchant services and confirm your email address for SysNet.
+If that does not work, call merchant services and confirm your email address for Aperia.
 Update the email address, and request a password reset email if needed.

 What is the Non-PCI compliance fee for?

 The Non-Compliance Fee is assessed if you are not PCI compliant.
-It is a monthly charge, which includes:
+No fee is charged if you are compliant.

 Do I need to verify PCI compliance for my business again if I did it last year?

 The PCI compliance needs to be done on an annual basis, once a year.
-Also, a quarterly scan is needed every 90 days for businesses that use the internet or wireless networks, contact SysNet for details.
+Also, a quarterly scan is needed every 90 days for businesses that use the internet or wireless networks.
+Contact Aperia for details.

 What if I decide not to verify PCI Compliance for my business?